oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Please use NTP in case you need to adjust time.

-10. Check encryption algorithm in sqlnet.ora (Optional Step).
+10. Check encryption algorithm in sqlnet.ora (optional step).

    Ensure that encryption algorithm specificed in sqlnet.ora in target database Oracle Home is same as source database Oracle Home.

    This is not mandatory for ZDM Physical Offline Migration , however it is recommended.

+You have successfully completed target database preparation steps.

 You may now **proceed to the next lab**.